Deerzen/Zinseszins/README.md

 <img src="https://raw.githubusercontent.com/Deerzen/Zinseszins/main/zinseszins.png" width="50%" height="50%">
 </div>

-## Visualize easily how your investments are projected to develop in the future.
+## Easily visualize how your investments are projected to develop in the future.

  A simple script that illustrates the importance of compound interest, a long term perspective for wealth creation and the advantage